-So if you are in any doubt about a shortened link you receive in an email, you can use check shortenedd links on this site CheckShortURL and you could then even put in the expanded link into Kaspersky or Virustotal.
+So if you are in any doubt about a shortened link you receive in an email, you can use check shortened links on this site CheckShortURL and you could then even put in the expanded link into Kaspersky or Virustotal as above.

-It is possible to introduce additional levels of protection, but there would be an additional charge for the added protection.
-For example a Microsoft product that could be integrated with Office 365 would be Advanced Threat Protection.
+It is possible to introduce additional levels of protection, but there would be an additional charge for this.
+If you are using Office 365 you could for example add Microsoft's Advanced Threat Protection.
 The cost would be £1.51 +VAT per email per month (£18.12 + VAT per email per year).

 As you can see this could soon add up if you put it on all your user accounts so user education first is a must - which leads us nicely on to...

 3. Train everyone in the organisation to recognise a phishing email

-We recommend educating everyone in your organisation to be vigilant and aware of the potential of phishing emails.
+We recommend educating everyone in your organisation to be vigilant and aware of the harm of phishing emails.

 We have put together this short video to help spread the word and prevent small charities being caught out by phishing emails.

 You can also find further information in the National Cyber Secury Centre's Cyber Security Small Charity Guide